llvm/llvm-project/openmp/docs/design/Runtimes.rst

     Libomptarget error: Consult https://openmp.llvm.org/design/Runtimes.html for debugging options. sum.cpp:5:1: Libomptarget error 1: failure of target construct while offloading is mandatory

-This shows that there is an illegal memory access occuring inside the OpenMP target region once execution has moved to the CUDA device, suggesting a segmentation fault.
+This shows that there is an illegal memory access occurring inside the OpenMP target region once execution has moved to the CUDA device, suggesting a segmentation fault.
 This then causes a chain reaction of failures in ``libomptarget``.
 Another message suggests using the ``LIBOMPTARGET_INFO``